How to Apply?

 I just completed my online application.
 Now what?

-Your application will be processed by the Graduate School who will then forward this information to Counselor Education.
-When we receive your information at Counselor Education, you will get a letter in the mail indicating your acceptance status and reminding you of any remaining items needed for your completed application.
+Your application will be processed by the Office of Graduate Studies who will then forward this information to the School of Counselor Education.
+When we receive your information at the School of Counselor Education, you will receive an email to please log into your Self Service Center to review your admission decision, along with your official acceptance letter, If admission has been given.
+You will also be able to receive a reminder of any remaining items needed for your completed application.
 This may take up to several weeks.
-As your first semester nears, you will be sent information instructing you about online registration for classes, lists of required textbooks, etc.
+As your first semester nears, you will be sent information instructing you about setting up your Grizzlies email, online registration for classes, lists of required textbooks, etc.

 When is the deadline date for admissions?

 - Currently, there are no deadlines.
 Space is limited each semester, therefore, priority is given to complete applications submitted early.
 Please note that enrollment/admission may end before the aforementioned deadlines.

 - Our enrollment management system admits students per semester based on application completion date (the date all of your application materials are submitted and the application fee is paid).

 - The later you complete your application the greater the potential to be considered for a term later than you anticipated.
 The earlier the better!

 - Master of Arts in Counseling online cohorts begin every Fall and Spring semesters.